-Service es that are covered for you What you must pay when you get these services \$0 copayment for Medicare-covered virtual Speech and Language Pathology Ambul ance services Prior authorization may be required e th m covered ambulance services include, whether for an emergency or non- mergency situation, fixed wing, rotary wing, and ground ambulance services, to ne nearest appropriate facility that can provide care if they are furnished to a nember whose medical condition is such that other means of transportation could for non-emergency ambulance services.
-In-Network and Out-of-Network \$265 copayment for each one-way 1 ndanger the person's health or if authorized by the plan.
-Medicare-covered ground ambulance docume overed ambulance services are not for an emergency situation, it should be ented that the member's condition is such that other means of transportation ndanger the person's health and that transportation by ambulance is medically d. trip 20% coinsurance for each one-way Medicare-covered air ambulance trip Non-er nergency ambulance transportation: Medically-necessary, non-emergency transportation by ambulance is only covered to the closest facility that can provide care.
+Service es that are covered for you What you must pay when you get these services \$0 copayment for Medicare-covered virtual Speech and Language Pathology e the codocume could e covered ambulance services include, whether for an emergency or non-mergency situation, fixed wing, rotary wing, and ground ambulance services, to ne nearest appropriate facility that can provide care if they are furnished to a nember whose medical condition is such that other means of transportation could ndanger the person's health or if authorized by the plan.
+Devered ambulance services are not for an emergency situation, it should be cented that the member's condition is such that other means of transportation indanger the person's health and that transportation by ambulance is medically Prior authorization may be required for non-emergency ambulance services.
+In-Network and Out-of-Network \$270 copayment for each one-way Medicare-covered ground ambulance trip 20% coinsurance for each one-way Medicare-covered air ambulance trip require ପ. nergency ambulance transportation: Medically-necessary, non-emergency transportation by ambulance is only covered to the closest facility that can provide care.
 Prior authorization is required for non-emergency, Medicare-covered ambulance services (such as transport from home to your doctor's office for routine visits, transport from home to a Medicare-certified dialysis facility for prescribed hemodialysis, or transport beyond the closest facility capable of providing care when transferring between facilities or levels of care).
 Out-of-network, non-emergency ambulance services will be reviewed after the service is rendered to ensure service was medically and reasonably necessary.
 Worldv vide ambulance services: Ambulance transportation outside the United States or its territories is only covered to the closest, most appropriate facility that can provide care.
 Return to the United States by ambulance is not a covered service unless that is where the closest, most appropriate, facility is located.
 See Emergency care or Urgently needed services in this chart for additional information about Worldwide transportation services.